2025–26 Football Superleague of Kosovo

 The 2025–26 Football Superleague of Kosovo season, also known as the ALBI MALL Superleague of Kosovo (ALBI MALL Superliga e Kosovës) for sponsorship reasons with Albi Mall is the 27th (Note: This season is the 27th season under the name Football Superleague of Kosovo, the 33rd season of top-tier football in Kosovo and the 79th season of football in Kosovo overall.) season of top-tier football in Kosovo.
-The season will begin on 17 August 2025 and end in May 2026.
+The season will begin on 17 August 2025 and end on 31 May 2026.

 Teams

 The leаgue consisted of ten teams – the top eight teаms from the previous season, and two teams promoted from the Kosovo First League.
 Drita entered the season as defending champions.

 The promoted teаms were the 2024–25 Kosovo First League Group A winners Drenica who return to the top tier after three years, and Group B winners Prishtina e Re.
 They replaced the 2024–25 Kosovo Superleague bottom two teams Feronikeli and Suhareka.